JohannesLks/Thesis/docs/documentation/concept1.md

 ### 5.3 Real-Time Constraints and Overhead Mitigation
 - **Subgraph Sampling & Mini-batch Training**: Techniques like GraphSAGE or Cluster-GCN prevent memory overflow by processing only portions of the graph at each step.
-- **Fallback Autoencoder**: In high-throughput or hardware-limited scenarios, switch from transformer embeddings to a lighter sequence autoencoder.
+- **Fallback Autoencoder**: Serves as both feature generator and anomaly scorer with minimal overhead.
 - **Asynchronous Pipelines & Approximate Queries**: Use approximate nearest neighbor (ANN) for faster edge construction among sessions and decouple embedding computation from graph updates for better parallelization.

 ### 5.4 Explainability Demonstration